CausesBy Mayo Clinic Staff

-Oral thrush and other Candida infections can occur when your immune system is weakened by disease or drugs such as prednisone, or when antibiotics disturb the natural balance of microorganisms in your body.
+Oral thrush and other candida infections can occur when your immune system is weakened by disease or by drugs such as prednisone, or when antibiotics disturb the natural balance of microorganisms in your body.

-These illnesses may make you more susceptible to oral thrush infection:
+These diseases and conditions may make you more susceptible to oral thrush infection:

 - HIV/AIDS.
-The human immunodeficiency virus (HIV) — the virus that causes AIDS — damages or destroys cells of your immune system, making you more susceptible to opportunistic infections that your body would normally resist.
-Repeated bouts of oral thrush may be the first sign of an HIV infection.
+Human immunodeficiency virus (HIV) — the virus that causes AIDS — damages or destroys cells of your immune system, making you more susceptible to opportunistic infections that your body would normally resist.
+Repeated bouts of oral thrush, along with other symptoms, may be early indications of an immune deficiency, such as HIV infection.

 - Vaginal yeast infections.
 Vaginal yeast infections are caused by the same fungus that causes oral thrush.
 Although a yeast infection isn't dangerous, if you're pregnant you can pass the fungus to your baby during delivery.
 As a result, your newborn may develop oral thrush.